-Forensic analysis is a multi-disciplinary subject that implies the application of scientific knowledge and sophisticated instruments for investigating materials and biological samples.
+Forensic analysis is the multi-disciplinary application of scientific knowledge and sophisticated instruments for investigating crime related materials and biological samples.
 A frequent but challenging aspect of forensic toxicology is the identification of unknown poisonous substances in lethal intoxication cases.
 HPTLC offers identification as well as qualitative and quantitative analysis for toxic substances, CAMAG HPTLC offers rapid identification of such toxins for antidote administration.

-High Performance Thin Layer Chromatography (HPTLC) is a valuable tool to check purity, impurity of any non-volatile organic material.
-It is far simpler, cheaper and easier to understand than other similar methods of analysis.
+High Performance Thin Layer Chromatography (HPTLC) is a valuable tool to check purity, impurity of any non-volatile organic industrial materials such as dyes, surfactants, pesticides, perfumery compounds, intermediates etc. It is far simpler, cheaper and easier to understand than other similar methods of analysis.
 HPTLC can be used very effectively in reverse engineering because it enables rapid comparison with e.g. standard provided by a buyer or other similar products in the market.
 Chemical reactions can be studied very quickly e.g. within 2 hours.
 Complex mixtures like biological samples, reaction mixtures, fermentation broth can be easily chromatographed without much sample preparation.

 Dyes and intermediates are non-volatile organic substances and so best suited for HPTLC analysis.
 HPTLC analysis is very low cost and results are “visible”.
 Coloured substances are therefore particularly ideal for HPTLC analysis.
 HPTLC enables comparison of different samples or with standard, analysis of competition samples apart from purity and impurity determination.
 All kinds of optical brightner, intermediates, dyes, banned amines can be analysed by HPTLC.